 "Active efforts" is a higher standard than "reasonable efforts," and the efforts made must be affirmative, active, thorough, and timely.
-ORICWA Oregon Laws 2020. ch.
-14 § 18(1) - (3).

 Active efforts must:

 - Include assisting the Indian child's parent, parents or Indian custodian through the steps of a case plan and assisting with accessing or developing the resources necessary to satisfy the case plan; - Include providing assistance in a manner consistent with the prevailing social and cultural standards and way of life of the Indian child's tribe; - Be conducted in partnership with the Indian child and the Indian child's parents, extended family members, Indian custodians, and tribe; and - Be tailored to the facts and circumstances of the case.